ME3-HECM/final-project-tomas-thomas/README.md

 1. The buggy moves forward 1 unit, incrementing the movement counter, each time checking if it reads a colour.
     - If no colour is read then it repeats step 1.
     - If a colour is detected it saves the amount of times it has gone forward to the operation history moving to step 2.
-1. Using the "color_cardCheck()" function Color_value is assigned a the integer asssociated with that colour.
+1. Using the "color_cardCheck()" function the variable Color_value is assigned the integer asssociated with that colour.
 1. The colour detected is then stored in the operation_history array, and the associated movement is made.
-An example a 90 degree turn for a green card:
+An example a 90 degree turn for a green card is below:
     ```
-    else if(Color_Value == 2){ //detects that it is green - turn left 90
+    if(Color_Value == 2){ //detects that it is green - turn left 90
         Operation_History[Operation_Count] = Color_Value;    //1 = red value
         Operation_Count++;
         backward(c->backward_half, mL, mR);